 4. Parmesan Cheese

-Parmesan is the best alternative for flavor (apart from what I’ve already mentioned above).
+Parmesan is a great cotija cheese alternative for flavor.
 It is incredibly easy to find, and you get loads of options too!
 You can even buy vegan parmesan cheese!

 Other than convenience, parmesan has a slightly salty flavor and crumbly texture.
 But, unlike Cotija, the crumbs are hard, not semi-soft.